01binary/zeroweb/src/articles/ai-integration.md

 > For a deeper introduction to Unsloth, see the official [fine-tuning with Unsloth](https://docs.unsloth.ai/get-started/fine-tuning-llms-guide) guide.

-This notebook template from the Unsloth team was used as the basis for the [fine-tuning](./fine-tune.py) and [inference](./inference.py) scripts in this repository.
+This notebook template from the Unsloth team was used as the basis for the [fine-tuning](https://github.com/01binary/chatbot/blob/main/fine-tune.py) and [inference](https://github.com/01binary/chatbot/blob/main/inference.py) scripts in the demo repository.

-The fine-tuning script in this repository uses:
+The fine-tuning script in the [demo repository](https://github.com/01binary/chatbot) uses:

 **`unsloth/Llama-3.2-3B-Instruct-bnb-4bit`**